Investing in the future: CAL brings ‘Adaptive Leadership’ to Filipino scholars

 Top-notch Teaching Fellows

-Led by CAL Co-founder and Director of International Affairs Faustino John Lim, the program sessions will be taught by CAL Teaching Fellows, that have graduated from Harvard University: Stefano Zordan, Codi Caton, Sarah Osborne, and Haley Burns.
+Led by CAL Co-founder and Director of International Affairs Faustino John Lim, the program sessions will be taught by CAL Teaching Fellows who have graduated from Harvard University: Stefano Zordan, Codi Caton, Sarah Osborne, and Haley Burns.

 Stefano Zordan is a member of the Adaptive Leadership Network, a former talent & organization analyst at Accenture, and the editor of the Italian edition of The Practice of Adaptive Leadership.
 Codi Caton is a former Peace Corps volunteer to Ethiopia and an international communications coach.
 Meanwhile, Sarah Osborne is a project manager and development specialist who has managed programs across sub-Saharan Africa funded by USAID, the World Bank, and UNICEF.
 Lastly, Haley Burns is a speech and debate coach and an international educator who has worked with educational institutions in China, the U.S., and Cayman Islands.